-- 1. Motions in Limine: A list of motions in limine each party intends to file (pursuant to the deadline set forth in Part V, Section C.2 below), with a brief description of the nature of each such motion. - 2.
-The Joint Pre-Trial Order will use the font type and size specified in Part III, Section D. The Pre-Trial Order shall be prepared under the supervision of the assigned magistrate judge in accordance with the schedule set by the magistrate judge.
+- 1. Motions in Limine: A list of motions in limine each party intends to file (pursuant to the deadline set forth in Part IV, Section C.2 below), with a brief description of the nature of each such motion. - 2.
+The Joint Pre-Trial Order must use the font type and size specified in Part III, Section D. The Pre-Trial Order shall be prepared under the supervision of the assigned magistrate judge in accordance with the schedule set by the magistrate judge.
 The parties are directed to cooperate with each other in the preparation of the Joint Pre-Trial Order. - 3.
 The Court may schedule a pre-trial conference upon the filing of the Joint Pre-Trial Order.
-Counsel must attend the pre-trial conference and be prepared to stipulate for purposes of narrowing the issues and proof.
+Counsel must attend the pre-trial conference and be prepared to indicate the extent to which they have agreed to stipulations to narrow the issues and proof.